royerlab/aydin/README.md

 ## Documentation

-Aydin documentation can be found [here]().
+Aydin documentation can be found [here](https://royerlab.github.io/aydin/).

 ## Installation

-You can get the suitable aydin executable from PUT DOC DOWNLOAD PAGE HERE [here]() or you can do `pip install -e .`, for mac first need to do `brew install libomp`.
+You can get the suitable aydin executable from [here](https://royerlab.github.io/aydin/) or you can do `pip install aydin`, for mac first need to do `brew install libomp`.

 ## How to run?